 - What name did you choose for your Confirmation name and why?

 - Do you have a favorite Saint(s)?
 Why is he/she your favorite?
 What is there about his/her life that has helped you on your faith journey?

 - What challenges do you face when you are trying to live a life of holiness?

 How do you pray?
 Do you have a favorite place to pray or a favorite time to pray?
 Do you ever find it difficult to pray?
-When you pray, who do you usually pray to: God, Jesus, The Holy spirit, Mary, a saint?
+When you pray, who do you usually address: God the Father, Jesus, The Holy Spirit, Mary, a Saint?